LTD-Beget/openapi-cloud-go/docs/CdnSourceDomain.md

 `func (o *CdnSourceDomain) HasDomain() bool`

 HasDomain returns a boolean if a field has been set.

+### GetSourceServiceDisplayName

+`func (o *CdnSourceDomain) GetSourceServiceDisplayName() string`

+GetSourceServiceDisplayName returns the SourceServiceDisplayName field if non-nil, zero value otherwise.

+### GetSourceServiceDisplayNameOk

+`func (o *CdnSourceDomain) GetSourceServiceDisplayNameOk() (*string, bool)`

+GetSourceServiceDisplayNameOk returns a tuple with the SourceServiceDisplayName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSourceServiceDisplayName

+`func (o *CdnSourceDomain) SetSourceServiceDisplayName(v string)`

+SetSourceServiceDisplayName sets SourceServiceDisplayName field to given value.

+### HasSourceServiceDisplayName

+`func (o *CdnSourceDomain) HasSourceServiceDisplayName() bool`

+HasSourceServiceDisplayName returns a boolean if a field has been set.

+### GetSourceServiceSlug

+`func (o *CdnSourceDomain) GetSourceServiceSlug() string`

+GetSourceServiceSlug returns the SourceServiceSlug field if non-nil, zero value otherwise.

+### GetSourceServiceSlugOk

+`func (o *CdnSourceDomain) GetSourceServiceSlugOk() (*string, bool)`

+GetSourceServiceSlugOk returns a tuple with the SourceServiceSlug field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSourceServiceSlug

+`func (o *CdnSourceDomain) SetSourceServiceSlug(v string)`

+SetSourceServiceSlug sets SourceServiceSlug field to given value.

+### HasSourceServiceSlug

+`func (o *CdnSourceDomain) HasSourceServiceSlug() bool`

+HasSourceServiceSlug returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)